 In 2006, following the breakdown of Barbaro (the Kentucky Derby winner who was injured in the Preakness, and later succumbed to Laminitis) Michele began to research his racing accident.
 Learning that each year approximately 125,000 thoroughbred race horses either injured or no longer racing are sent to slaughter, Michele was inspired to become an advocate for these horses.
 At 40, following the death of her mother, Michele rescued her first horse, a thoroughbred mare, named Foreveramber.
 She did so in honor of Barbaro.

 Having become very active with horse rescue, in August 2007, Michele once again opened her heart and her home to Cody.
-He was a wild mustang born in the Pryor Mountains of Montana who was later captured by the Bureau of Land Management.
+He was a wild mustang born in the Pryor Mountains of Montana that the Bureau of Land Management later captured.
 Eventually, he was rescued on the road to a kill shelter after countless years of abuse.
-In 2008 after losing access to the farm where her 2 horses were boarded, Michele purchased 11.5 acres of farm land in Medina, Ohio and Forever Amber Acres Animal Sanctuary was born.
+In 2008 after losing access to the farm where her 2 horses were boarded, Michele purchased 11.5 acres of farmland in Medina, Ohio, and Forever Amber Acres Animal Sanctuary was born.

-Over the past 12 years, Michele’s efforts have led to the rescue and rehoming of over 45 horses, many of them off-track thoroughbred race horses.
-Countless dogs, cats and other wildlife also have homes thanks to Michele.
+For more than the past 12 years, Michele’s efforts have led to the rescue and rehoming of over 45 horses, many of them off-track thoroughbred racehorses.
+Countless dogs, cats, and other wildlife also have homes thanks to Michele.
 She has helped to raise tens of thousands of dollars for other nonprofit organizations and continues to work tirelessly to be a voice for voiceless creatures in need.
-In 2018, Michele’s vision to one day provide an Equine-Assisted Psychotherapy (EAP) program became a reality with the launch of our V.E.T.S (Veteran’s Equine Therapy Services) program using the EAGALA (www.eagala.org) program model.
+In 2018, Michele’s vision to one day provides an Equine-Assisted Psychotherapy (EAP) program became a reality with the launch of our V.E.T.S (Veteran’s Equine Therapy Services) program using the EAGALA (www.eagala.org) program model.